danielharrell/open-eyes-lect-2017-18/Open.md

 [^AristotleWonder.]: Put Metphysics reference here.

-[^Republic]: "Leontius, the son of Aglaion, was going up from the Piraeus along the outside of the North Wall when he saw some corpses lying at the executioners feet.
+[^Republic.]: "Leontius, the son of Aglaion, was going up from the Piraeus along the outside of the North Wall when he saw some corpses lying at the executioners feet.
 He had an appetite to look at them but at the same time he was disgusted and